Execution of Charles I: Execution

-Executioner of Charles I
+Executioner

-The identities of the executioner of Charles I and his assistant were never revealed to the public, with crude face masks and wigs hiding them at the execution, and they were probably only known to Oliver Cromwell and a few of his colleagues.
-The clean cut on Charles' head and the fact the executioner held up Charles' head after the execution suggests the executioner was experienced in the use of an axe, though the fact the executioner did not call out "Behold the head of a traitor!" could suggest that he was inexperienced in the public execution of traitors, or that he simply feared identification from his voice.
+The identities of the executioner of Charles I and his assistant were never revealed to the public, with crude face masks and wigs hiding them at the execution, and they were probably known only to Oliver Cromwell and a few of his colleagues.
+The clean cut on Charles's head and the fact the executioner held up Charles's head after the execution suggests the executioner was experienced in the use of an axe, although the fact he did not call out "Behold the head of a traitor!" could suggest either that he was inexperienced in the public execution of traitors, or that he simply feared identification from his voice.

 There was much speculation among the public on the identity of the executioner, with several contradictory identifications appearing in the popular press.
-These included Richard Brandon, William Hulet, William Walker, Hugh Peter, George Joyce, John Bigg, Gregory Brandon and even—as one French report alleged—Cromwell and Fairfax themselves.
-Though many of these proved to be unfounded rumours (the accusations of Gregory Brandon, Cromwell, and Fairfax were entirely ahistorical), some may have been accurate.
+These included Richard Brandon, William Hulet, William Walker, Hugh Peter, George Joyce, John Bigg, Gregory Brandon and even—as one French report alleged—Cromwell and Thomas Fairfax themselves.
+Though many of these proved to be unfounded rumours (the accusations directed towards the then-dead Gregory Brandon, and towards Cromwell and Fairfax, have not been taken seriously by historians), some may have been accurate.

 Colonel John Hewson was given the task of finding an executioner and he offered 40 soldiers the position of executioner or assistant in exchange for £100 and quick promotion, though none came forward immediately.
 It has been suggested that one of these soldiers later accepted the job, the most probable candidate among the men being Hulet.
-Shortly after the execution Hulet received a prominent and swift promotion and he was not seen to be present on the day of Charles' execution.
+Shortly after the execution, Hulet received a prominent and swift promotion and he was not seen to be present on the day of Charles's execution.
 His alibi consisted of the claim he was imprisoned on the day for refusing the position, though this seems to conflict with his promotion soon after.
 William Hulet was tried as the executioner in October 1660, upon the Restoration, and he was sentenced to death for his supposed part in the execution.
 This sentence was soon overturned and Hulet was pardoned after some exculpatory evidence was presented to the judge.